ajnas/WiFiPS/README.md

 	### Learn/Calibrate
 * Choose the 'Learn' option from the first screen.
 * Enter a name for the new building and press Add
+* Select wifi access points that are permanent inside the building using the 'Friendly Wifis' button.
+Do not forget to save changes after adding all such access points.
 * Now you need to find different distinguishable positions inside the building.
 For better results, choose different rooms inside the building as different positions.
 * Name the position and press calibrate button.
 * The scanning starts after you press start button.
 Time for scanning is set as 30 seconds.